Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Methodology

 \subsection{Special tensor decomposition}

-Below, we derive some algorithms for recovering the optimal projection $\bm{\gamma}_1(\omega)$ from the tensor $\hat{\mc{T}}_{1,B}(\omega)$.
+Below, we work on recovering the optimal projection $\bm{\gamma}_1(\omega)$ from the tensor $\hat{\mc{T}}_{1,B}(\omega)$.
 A state-of-art tensor decomposition technique is the alternating least squares (ALS) procedure \citep{kolda2009tensor}.
-This involves solving the least squares problem one tensor mode at a time, while keeping the other modes ﬁxed, and alternating between the tensor modes.
+This involves solving the least squares problem one tensor mode at a time, while keeping the other modes fixed, and alternating between the tensor modes.
 Another approach is the tensor power method, which is basically a greedy or rank-1 ALS update.
 This is a natural generalization of the matrix power method for extracting the dominant eigenvector, with a truncated version given by \cite{yuan2013truncated} for the sparse setting.
-For orthogonal tensors, the tensor power method leads to guaranteed recovery \citep{zhang2001rankone}. \cite{anandkumar2015guaranteed} provided convergence guarantees for recovering CP for tensors with incoherent components.
 In sparse tensor decomposition, the tensor power method can be combined with a soft thresholding operator \citep{allen2012sparse} or a truncation step \citep{sun2017provable}, and the latter provided theoretical guarantees.
-A difference between the matrix and tensor power method is that the output of the latter is not necessarily the leading CP component, but depends on the initial value.
-Thus, a deflation or clustering approach is always implemented for multiple CP factors.

-As for our problem, the tensor CP decomposition for $\hat{\mc{T}}_{1,B}(\omega)$ enjoys the special features including partial orthogonality and symmetry, which are leveraged in Algorithm \ref{alg:tensor} for recovering the leading sparse eigenvector $\bm{\gamma}_1(\omega)$.
-Algorithm \ref{alg:tensor} combines the tensor power method with the truncated matrix power method.
-Some further notations: for any $\bm{c}\in \mbb{R}^p$, $\trun(\bm{c},k)$ equals the vector resulted from retaining its largest $k$ elements in magnitude but replacing other elements of $\bm{c}$ by zero.
-Then, on any interval $[s,e]$ with $1\leq s<e \leq B$, Algorithm \ref{alg:tensor} is developed.
-For the single-change-point setting, Algorithm \ref{alg:tensor} will be implemented with $s=1$ and $e=B$.
+Since the tensor decomposition for ${\mc{T}}_{1,B}(\omega)$ enjoys the special features including partial orthogonality, symmetry and identical third mode, we utilize these features and develop a new Algorithm \ref{alg:tensor}.
+It combines the tensor power method with the truncated matrix power method.
+For any $\bm{c}\in \mbb{R}^p$, $\trun(\bm{c},k)$ equals the vector resulted from retaining its largest $k$ elements in magnitude but replacing other elements of $\bm{c}$ by zero.
+In Algorithm \ref{alg:tensor}, we first discard the boundary frontal slices of the tensor $\hat{\mc{T}}_{s,e}(\omega) \in \mbb{R}^{p\times p\times (e-s)}$, for technical reasons.
+Specifically, let $\hat{\mc{T}}_{s,e}^{\dagger}(\omega) \in \mbb{R}^{p\times p\times (e-s-2\nu)}$ be its trimmed version by discarding $\nu\asymp{R \log(Np)}/{L}\leq \log(Np)$ slices at each boundary, based on which change point detection is proceeded.
+For the single-change-point setting, Algorithm \ref{alg:tensor} is implemented with $s=1$ and $e=B$.